jac307/MediaArtTutorials/IARTS3PE3/README.md

 The work may take any **medium or format** (performance, installation, sound art, digital media, etc.) and must:
 - Critically reflect on **identity** through **community**, **place**, and/or **body**.
 - Demonstrate a clear **conceptual dialogue** with the selected artist’s/collective’s practice.
-- Be accompanied by a **written reflection** linking the work to course themes, personal perspectives, and research sources.
+- Link the work to course themes, personal perspectives, and research sources.

 #### Index
 + [P2 - In-class Work 1](P2-W7.md) — Artist/collective selection, archival entry review, and concept seeding.